Karl-Heinrich Riewe: In Russia

-In 1948, two scientists at Laboratory V, Riewe and Dr. Renger, went on strike for reasons of their work conditions or hoping to be sent back to Germany after their two-year contracts expired.
+In 1948, Riewe and fellow scientist, Dr. Renger, went on strike for reasons of their work conditions or hoping to be sent back to Germany after their two-year contracts expired.
 As their actions where while working on a defense project, they were accused of being ring-leaders of sabotage and imprisoned.
-Riewe received a sentence of 25 years in the Soviet GULAG and disappeared.
-Tamara Andrjuschenko recalled hearing that Riewe had been executed for sabotage.
+Riewe received a sentence of 25 years in the Soviet Gulag and disappeared.
+Soviet detainee, Tamara Andryushchenko, recalled hearing that Riewe had been executed for sabotage.